ably-labs/cursors-everywhere/README.md

 **Insert Image Here:** A diagram showing how position interpolation and message batching work would be helpful here.
 The diagram could show a series of cursor movements, the points selected for interpolation, and how these points are batched into messages.

-***Improving our batching methods with the Spaces SDK***
+***Improving Batching Methods with the Spaces SDK***

-As you may note from the above code samples, the premise of batching and interpolation are inherently simple.
-The issue is that in practicality, making efficient batching and interpolation can be quite fiddly.
-Thankfully, I was made aware that some of my colleagues had been working on a new SDK, called 'Spaces', which was intended to simplify these sorts of commonly required functionalities.
+As you might notice from the above code samples, the premise of batching and interpolation is inherently simple.
+However, efficiently implementing these methods in practice can be quite challenging.
+Luckily, some of my colleagues had been working on a new SDK called 'Spaces', designed to simplify these types of functionalities.

-It didn't require too much tinkering to integrate it into the project.
-It makes use of our existing Ably instance, and just requires us to replace our usage of the presence sets directly to instead make use of the Space's abstraction of it for cursors:
+Integrating it into the project didn't require much tinkering.
+It makes use of our existing Ably instance and requires us to replace our usage of the presence sets directly with the Space's abstraction of it for cursors:

 ```javascript
 const spaces = new Spaces(ably);